baptistejouve-gif/CDS_Pricing/README.md

 # CDS Pricing Streamlit

-Application Streamlit interactive pour la valorisation simplifiée d’un Credit Default Swap (CDS) et l’analyse du risque de crédit.
+Interactive Streamlit application for simplified valuation of a Credit Default Swap (CDS) and credit risk analysis.

 ## Description

-Ce projet permet de calculer le Mark-to-Market simplifié d’un CDS à partir de paramètres de marché choisis par l’utilisateur :

-- Notionnel
-- Spread de crédit
-- Taux de recouvrement
+This project calculates the simplified Mark-to-Market of a CDS using market parameters chosen by the user:

-- Taux sans risque
+- Notional
+- Credit spread
+- Recovery rate
+- Risk-free rate
-- Maturité
+- Maturity

-L’application affiche également :

-- Le taux de hasard implicite
-- La valeur actuelle de la prime
-- La valeur actuelle de la protection
+The application also displays:

+- The implied hazard rate
+- The present value of the premium leg
+- The present value of the protection leg
-- Le Mark-to-Market pour l’acheteur du CDS
+- The Mark-to-Market for the CDS buyer
-- Les courbes de survie et de défaut du produit
-- Un échéancier détaillé des cashflows
+- The survival and default curves of the product
+- A detailed cashflow schedule

+# Launch the Application

+1. Open a Python environment (VS Code, Anaconda Prompt, or Terminal).

+2. Install the dependencies:

+pip install -r requirements.txt

+3. Launch the application:

+streamlit run app.py